retypefoundry/Make_MM_kerning_files/README.md

 # Make_MM_kerning_files
+# (c) Ramiro Espinoza / www.re-type.com

-Format kerning strings in a MetricsMachine friendly way
+Making kerning string for MetricMachine is time consuming.
+This Python script formats your list in a MetricsMachine friendly way inserting white spaces in the right places.